adeteriba/Algorithms-And-Data-Structures/README.md

 # Algorithms-Data-Structures

-Within this repository I included tools and I need in order to create and write efficient programs.
+Within this repository, I included tools I needed in order to create and write efficient programs.

 The programming language is Java and I implement these ideas in my different projects.